Ferns — Polypodiaceae & Pteridaceae: Polypody & Brake Families

 Notes:

 This fern is similar to Coffee Fern (Pellaea andromedifolia, see above), but may have a more erect growth habit.
 Its fronds are similar in shape, but the pinnules are narrower, linear to oblong, with a “mucro” (a short, sharp point) at the tip.
 The shape of the leaf and the pointed tip allow the two species to be distinguished with certainty.
 This is much less common, found in rocky or dry areas.
 Photo #3 shows the pinnule undersides, with developing spores.
-Photos #1-3 by CJH.
+Photos #1 and 3 by CJH.

 Goldback Fern – Pentagramma triangularis subsp. triangularis (Pteridaceae)